UBC experts on new B.C. legislative session

-The B.C. legislature will reconvene Friday, marking the start of the first legislative session that will test the governing deal between the BC NDP and Greens.
+The B.C. legislature reconvened Friday, marking the start of the first legislative session that will test the governing deal between the BC NDP and Greens.

 A speech from the throne, outlining the government’s agenda and focus for the forthcoming session, will begin at 2 p.m.